 Grades 4, 8

 Note that testing does not occur on all days of the windows.
-A new adjustment for 2018 is that ELA testing is reduced from four days of testing to three, and math is reduced from three days to two.
+In 2019, ELA testing days will occur both before and after our district’s Spring break.
+Additionally, there is only one week for the administration of the math and science tests.
 Please refer to the schedule specifically published for your child’s school as dates and times may vary slightly across buildings based on daily schedules and events that might impact a quiet and uninterrupted testing environment for students in each respective building.

-As we work toward ensuring an appropriate testing environment for our students, we ask that you do the following:
+As we work toward ensuring an appropriate testing environment for our students, we ask families to:

-Avoid making any appointments or vacation plans during the testing windows that would require your child’s absence from school.
+- Avoid scheduling appointments or making vacation plans during the testing windows that would require your child’s absence from school.